-I’m continuing to love my Instant Pot Electric pressure cooker, and as requested, I have another recipe for ya!
+I’m continuing to love my Instant Pot Electric pressure cooker, and as requested, I have another recipe for you–Pressure Cooker Chili-Lime Chicken!
 If you don’t have a pressure cooker- don’t turn away, this is still a great recipe that you could use with any other cooking method so stick with me.

 Although I make this a lot for dinners, I also love to make it simply to keep in my fridge for quick meals during the week.
 I posted this pic on our health and fitness Instagram account, @ourbestbites_fitclub and I’m probably going to eat it again every day this week because it was so good!
 If you don’t have a pressure cooker, you can still use this same rub and just toss your chicken on the grill or under the broiler.
 It’s very similar to this Grilled Taco Chicken that we love.